 - Submit the Collection Harvesting Application.

-- If needed, schedule a training session.
-Our staff can provide guidance in digital imaging, metadata, and digital preservation.
-Read more about these requirements in our Contributor Guidelines.
+- If needed, schedule a consulting session.
+Read more about our metadata requirements and other recommended standards in our Contributor Guidelines.

 - After you’ve added some content (at least 20 items) to your digital collection, we’ll harvest it.
-Subsequent data harvests take place once per month, picking up any additions or changes you make to your collection.
+Subsequent data harvests take place on a regular schedule, picking up any additions or changes you make to your collection.